magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/ngx_ui_client_integration.md

 - `NgxScriptSystem::DrainPendingUIUpdates()`
   - Poll this after script/runtime work has been processed.
   - Returns a JSON array of `add`, `update`, and `remove` operations.
+- `NgxScriptSystem::DrainPendingUITextMeasureRequests()`
+  - Poll this on web clients after script/runtime work has been processed.
+  - Returns a JSON array of text measurement requests shaped like `{ text, fontSize }`.
+- `NgxScriptSystem::SubmitUITextMeasureResults(resultsJson)`
+  - Call this after the client measures pending text requests.
+  - `resultsJson` should be a JSON array shaped like `{ text, fontSize, width, height }`.
 - `NgxScriptSystem::DispatchUIAction(entityId, handlerId)`
   - Call when the client determines that a clickable drawable was activated.
   - Returns `true` if the handler existed and ran.